codeceptjs/CodeceptJS/docs/react.md

 <span class="jss610"></span></div>
 ```

 It's quite common that clickable elements are not actual `a` or `button` elements.
-This way `I.click('Link');` won't work, as well as `fillField('name', 'value)`.
-Finding a correct locator for such cases may be almost impossible.
+This way `I.click('Click Me!');` won't work, as well as `fillField('name', 'value)`.
+Finding a correct locator for such cases turns to be almost impossible.

 In this case test engineers have two options:

-* Update JSX files to set element's semantic and rebuild the application
+1. Update JSX files to change output HTML and rebuild the application
-* Test the application how it is now.
+1. Test the application how it is.

 We recommend for long-running projects to go with the first option.
 The better you write your initial HTML the cleaner and less fragile will be your tests.
 Replace divs with correct HTML elements, add `data-` attributes, add labels, and names to input fields to make all CodeceptJS magic like clicking link by a text to work.